 There is no doubt that this pandemic accelerated the future of work at an unprecedented speed.
 In a matter of weeks, COVID-19 sent the whole globe to work from their homes.
 Of course, this change caused the unemployment rate to skyrocket.
 Many businesses are facing temporary challenges, like the supply chain distribution.
 But these problems will be resolved once the social interaction restrictions and travel restrictions will be lifted.
 But what’s here to stay, post-pandemic as well, is the possibility of working remotely, according to this study by GitLab.

-Since this pandemic started, we, here at 123 Form Builder, have been working remotely for almost two months.
+Since this pandemic started, all of us at 123 Form Builder, have been working remotely.
 We are fully mobile and have fine-tuned processes across all our departments.
 We are keeping the company culture alive and interacting with our colleagues, via different online activities, and with the help of HiBob, a people management platform.
 And guess what?
 We are also hiring!
 You can take a look at our available jobs right here.